martinecker/SkellyUltra/README.md

 - You must enable Live Mode in HA first (even if it doesn't stay on) to make the speaker discoverable
 - Look for the device name with **(Live)** suffix - this is the Classic Bluetooth speaker

+## 🔄 BLE Proxy Mode (Alternative Connection Method)

+By default, the integration connects directly from your Home Assistant host to the Skelly Ultra device via BLE (Bluetooth Low Energy).
+However, you can alternatively configure the integration to use the **Skelly Ultra REST server as a BLE proxy**.

+### What is BLE Proxy Mode?

+In BLE proxy mode:
+- The REST server handles the BLE connection to your Skelly Ultra device
+- Home Assistant communicates with the REST server via HTTP
+- The REST server forwards BLE commands to the device and relays responses back to Home Assistant

+### When to Use BLE Proxy Mode

+BLE proxy mode is useful when:

+- **Your Home Assistant host doesn't have Bluetooth hardware** or doesn't support BLE
+- **Your Skelly device is out of range** from your Home Assistant host but within range of your REST server
+- **You want to centralize Bluetooth management** on a dedicated Linux host
+- **You're already running the REST server** for Live Mode audio and want to simplify your setup

+### How to Enable BLE Proxy Mode

+When adding the integration in Home Assistant:

+1. Go to **Settings** → **Devices & Services** → **Add Integration** → **"Skelly Ultra"**
+2. In the configuration form:
+   - **Check "Use BLE Proxy"** (enable the checkbox)
+   - **Enter REST server URL**: `http://<rest-server-ip>:8765` (e.g., `http://192.168.1.100:8765`)
+3. Choose your preferred discovery mode:
+   - **Scan**: The REST server will scan for nearby devices
+   - **Manual**: Enter the device's MAC address manually

+### Important Differences in BLE Proxy Mode

+#### Device Identification
+- In direct BLE mode, devices are identified by MAC address only
+- In BLE proxy mode, devices are identified by **both MAC address and REST server URL**
+- Example device title in proxy mode: `Animated Skelly (AA:BB:CC:DD:EE:FF via http://192.168.1.100:8765)`

+#### Scanning Behavior
+- In direct BLE mode, scanning uses Home Assistant's Bluetooth integration
+- In BLE proxy mode, scanning is performed by the REST server using its BLE adapter
+- The REST server maintains a background scan cache and returns results quickly
+- Scan timeout is properly utilized to wait for devices to appear

+### Prerequisites for BLE Proxy Mode

+- **Skelly Ultra REST server** must be installed and running (see [REST Server Documentation](custom_components/skelly_ultra/skelly_ultra_srv/README.md))
+- **REST server must be accessible** from your Home Assistant host via HTTP
+- **Bluetooth hardware** must be available on the REST server host
+- **No Bluetooth integration required** in Home Assistant (BLE proxy mode bypasses it)

+### Switching Between Direct and Proxy Mode

+If you want to change connection modes:

+1. **Remove the existing integration** from Home Assistant
+2. **Re-add the integration** with the new settings
+3. Choose "Use BLE Proxy" checkbox accordingly

+**Note**: You cannot switch modes for an existing config entry - you must remove and re-add the integration.

 ## 🚀 Installation

 ### Step 1: Install the Integration Files